Huascacode/Huascacode/README.md

 - 🔭 Hello, World!
 I’m @Huascacode
 - 👀 I’m interested in learning all about programming and IT.
 - 🌱 I’m currently learning Python.
-- 🔬I’m looking to collaborate on any aimple learning-based project.
+- 🔬I’m looking to collaborate on any simple learning-based project.

 <!---
 Huascacode/Huascacode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.